mui/mui-x/docs/data/date-pickers/localization/localization.md

 ## Date-engine locale

 Use `LocalizationProvider` to change the date-engine locale that is used to render pickers.
-Here is an example of changing the locale for the `date-fns` adapter:
+Here is an example of changing the locale for the `dayjs` adapter:

 {{"demo": "LocalizedDatePicker.js"}}